microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Unlock the basecoin account (Windows) ##

-Before you can deploy anything to the Azure Ethereum Network, you need to unlock the basecoin account.
-To do this you'll need to connect to one of the RPC servers with SSH and unlock the account there.
-For Windows, you'll need to use Putty.
+Before you deploy an app to the Azure Ethereum Network, you need to unlock the basecoin account.
+To do that, you must connect to one of the Azure Ethereum servers with SSH.
+If you are running macOS or Linux, **skip to [Exercise 4](#Exercise4)** and use the built-in SSH client.
+If you are running Windows instead, proceed with this exercise.

+1. PuTTY is a popular (and free) SSH client for Windows.
+If PuTTY isn't installed on your computer, [download and install it](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) now.

 1. Return to the Azure Portal and click the **Copy** button next to ADMIN-SITE.